typeoneerror/GKAchievementNotification/README.md

 What is it?
 -----------

 Game Center has a notification window that slides down and informs the GKLocalPlayer that they've been authenticated.
 The GKAchievementNotification classes are a way to display achievements awarded to the player in the same manner; more similar to Xbox Live style achievement popups.
+The achievement dialogs are added to the UIWindow view of your application.

 Using it
 --------